 |Integrated unit||Built-in stimuli|

-Solid and liquid delivery - both solid and liquid food reward, as well as chemical liquid stimuli (ie alarm substance) can be supplied when specified by the Zanscript script.
+- Solid and liquid delivery - both solid and liquid food reward, as well as chemical liquid stimuli can be automated.

 How to operate

-For details on how to use the Zantiks Control Console on your device, look at the Zantiks Control Console manual.
+For details on how to use the Zantiks Control Console, see the Zantiks Control Console manual.